AbdullahK047/Object-Detection/README.md

-# Object-Detection
+# Computer Vision - Object Detection with OpenCV
-Detect faces and eyes from images, and detect people walking and cars moving from videos and finally how to detect a car's plate.
+Detect faces, eyes and a car's number plate from images, and people walking and cars moving from videos.